-The only commercially important mineral deposits in the Davis Mesa quadrangle are those that contain uranium, vanadium, and radium.
-Although deposits containing these metals were discovered in 1899 near Roc Creek, about 6 miles north of the Davis Mesa quadrangle, intensive mining of these ores did not begin in the Plateau region until 1911.
+The only commercially important mineral deposits in the Naturita NW quadrangle are those that contain uranium, vanadium, and radium.
+Although deposits containing these metals were discovered in 1899 near Roc Creek, about 15 miles northwest of the Naturita NW quadrangle, intensive mining of these ores did not begin in the Plateau region until 1911.
 Thereafter the ores were mined primarily for their radium content until 1923, when the Belgian Congo pitchblende deposits began to supply radium.
 The mines were mostly idle from 1923 until 1937, but since 1937 they again have been exploited intensively, first for vanadium and in more recent years for both vanadium and uranium.

 Most of the deposits are restricted to the upper layer of sandstone lenses in the Salt Wash sandstone member, but within this layer the deposits have a spotty distribution.
-Ore bodies range from small irregular masses containing only a few tons of ore to large tabular masses containing many thousands of tons.
+Ore bodies range from small irregular masses containing only a few tons of ore to large tabular masses containing many thousands of tons; but most ore bodies are relatively small and contain only a few hundred tons.
 The ore consists mainly of sandstone impregnated with uranium- and vanadium-bearing minerals.